tmtsoftware/osw-examples/README.md

 This is an example of an end-to-end approach to the Assembly and HCD needed for M1CS.

+Note: the [lscs-example/lscsDeploy](lscs-example/lscsDeploy) subproject supports creating a single jar (using the [sbt-assembly](https://github.com/sbt/sbt-assembly) plugin) and creating a native app, using [Graalvm Native Image](https://www.graalvm.org/).
+The [sbt-native-packager](https://github.com/sbt/sbt-native-packager) plugin can also be used to create a local app with start script (using `sbt stage`).
+See [lscs-example/lscsDeploy/README.md](lscs-example/lscsDeploy/README.md) for build details.

 ### Documentation

 Documentation for osw-examples can be found [here](https://tmtsoftware.github.io/osw-examples).